 Assignment #4 offers students an opportunity to share their community group experience in a small group class presentation.
-There will be 4 presentation groups with 9 students presenting in each group.
+There will be 3 presentation groups with 6 to 8 students presenting in each group.
 Students will critically reflect upon their community experience and summarize their work in a cohesive 15 minute presentation.
-The presentation will encompass a synthesis of health determinants, community development, application of course theories and overall, a sharing of what they have learned from their experience.
+The presentation will encompass a synthesis of health determinants, application of feminist theories and community development related to group dynamics and overall, a sharing of what they have learned from their experience.
 Following the presentation, there will be a 5 minute question and answer period and the student will receive the instructor's evaluation (one-on-one).
 This assignment is looked upon as a shared learning opportunity for students and a means of bringing closure to the students' group experiences.
+A sign up sheet will be posted on the level 6 & 7 board several weeks to prior to the presentations.
+All presentations will be held in NE 1 201.

-Evaluation Criteria (35 marks)
+Evaluation Criteria (30 marks)

-- (3 marks) Group Profile: briefly present who your group members are and use the health determinant assessment guideline outlined in your text on p.20 as a way of presenting your group's profile (note: do not go through the health determinant guideline assessment for each member-this is meant to be a group profile.
-If there are distinct differences between the members, than mention the impact of such variances when discussing group dynamics). - (5 marks) Group Discussions: identify the consensus health issue, summarize the implemented and newly discussed strategies, potential partnerships and, the underlying values/motivation concerning the health issue.
-Present your reflection of your group's exploration of the political, social, economic, physical, cultural, temporal influences on their health issue (application of critical social theory).
-Include in your description if there was an increase in awareness/consciousness as a result of the discussion. - (5 marks) Group Dynamics: share your analysis of the group dynamics using feminist theory. - (5 marks) Community Capacity: provide a summary of your analysis/interpretation of your group's community capacity; refer to some of the key factors pertaining to "Asset-based community development" outlined in your text on p.
-135 and "Methods of community development" on p.
-136. - (5 marks) Your involvement: analyze your facilitation of the group, how your group experience went overall and whether you felt you were able to foster community capacity; this part of the presentation is to be your personal reflection, but also must include key points concerning capacity building guidelines/tips for the health professional outlined on p.134 of your text.
-Please note: if you felt you did not enhance your community, that is acceptable, but you do need to explain why this happened and what you would do differently. - (5 marks) Presentation: clear, concise, creative, informative, and keeps within allotted time frame.
+- (3 marks) Group Profile: briefly present who your group members are and use the handout on health determinants assessment guideline by Vollman (2004) p.
+20 as a way of presenting your group's profile (note: do not go through the health determinant guideline assessment for each member-this is meant to be a group profile.
+If there are distinct differences between the members, than mention the impact of such variances when discussing group dynamics). - (3 marks) Group Discussions: identify the consensus health issue, summarize the implemented and newly discussed strategies, potential partnerships and, the underlying values/motivation concerning the health issue. - (6 marks) Group Dynamics: share your analysis of the group dynamics and encorporate feminist/community development theory.
+For example: share what strengths, multiple assets the group had, if there was commitment and unity (or lack thereof), equal balance of power or imbalance (dominating individuals), etc. - (10 marks) Your involvement: analyze your facilitation of the group; how your group experience went overall--this part of the presentation is to be your personal reflection.
+Please note: if you felt your work with the group did not enhance the community in any way, that is acceptable, but you do need to explain why this happened and what you would do differently.
+For this section of your discussion, please refer to the handout by Vollman P. 134-"Developing communities- where do we start" and the section on "Building community capacity" and Leeseberg Stamler pp.90-93.
+These texts address your role as facilitator.
+For example, you may want to mention that you really felt you understood their issue/ their experiences (or maybe you felt you were coming from such a different perspective that you could not really understand their concern); perhaps you observed empowerment when the group explored contextual influences re their health issue (or perhaps how the group did not really seem interested in exploring such factors); perhaps you might want to describe how you respected their values, right to self-determination and encouraged partnership etc. Now, having asked you to refer to the above written material, please do not make this a dry textbook exercise- personal sharing is key, be informative. - (3 marks) Share what insight you may have gained from this experience that might be helpful in future nursing practice. - (5 marks) Presentation: clear, concise, informative, and keeps within allotted time frame.